-- Fish: Sets an alarm to sound when the device detects a suspended target. - detected. - exects the alarm to sound only when medium or large fish are detected. - ex sets the alarm to sound only when large fish are detected.
+Fish: Sets an alarm to sound when the device detects a suspended target.

+- etse sets the alarm to sound when fish of all sizes are detected. - sets the alarm to sound only when medium or large fish are detected. - sets the alarm to sound only when large fish are detected.